 The Group holds 100 per cent of the share capital of all subsidiaries.
 All companies listed in the table below, with the exception of London Transport Insurance (Guernsey) Limited, are registered in England and Wales; and their financial statements are lodged at Companies House and also at the Charity Commission for London Transport Museum Limited.
 London Transport Insurance (Guernsey) Limited is registered in Guernsey.

-Notes to the Financial Statements 16.
-Investments in subsidiaries (continued)
+17. Investments in subsidiaries (continued)

 The Group's subsidiaries are: